How to know if a customized dermatology formula is right for you?

 Your dermatologist can help determine whether a compounded medication makes sense for your skin type, goals, and medical history.

-How can you get a compounded dermatology medication?
+How can you get a customized formula for your skin?

 Article references: